Core care

 Keep it near a bright window.
 Avoid harsh midday sun.

-Sensitive to care conditions.
-Requires experience, precise care routines, and close attention to environment and plant health.
+Medallion Calathea is sensitive to care conditions.
+It requires experience, precise care routines, and close attention to environment and plant health.

 Safety